yueMaHello/pureDistrictDashboard/README.md

-# Travel Zone Dashboard
+# District Dashboard
 This is a Nodejs web application using Arcgis Javascript API.
 It displays a dynamic dashboard.
-When the user clicks on a travel zone, the charts will change correspondingly.
+When the user clicks on a district zone, the charts will change correspondingly.
 Highcharts.js is used to draw various kinds of charts.
+This application is almost the same as the Travel Zone Dashboard.
+They use the same dataset and the same UI.
+But the District Dashboard does a post-process to convert data from travel zone level to district level.
 ## Set Up:
 #### From Github:
 1. If you haven't downloaded Nodejs on your computer, you need to download it and add it into PATH.